 Here are some simple ways of increasing the safety and accuracy of sanitizer dispensing.

 Remember that you are dealing with chemicals that can hurt you and your crew.
 Check the label and material safety data sheet (MSDS) for the product you are using and be sure to follow proper handling procedures and use proper personal protective equipment (PPE).
-Appropriate PPE is typically a minimum of gloves and safety glasses or goggles, but you may want to consider an apron and long sleeves.
+Appropriate PPE is typically a minimum of rubber gloves and safety glasses or goggles, but you may want to consider an apron and long sleeves.
 Also be sure you are working in a well-ventilated space.

 Use Standardized Dosing Measures

-If you’re regularly adding sanitizer to specific dunk tanks or sinks and know the volume of them, write down the correct dose of sanitizer once you calculate it.
+If you are regularly adding sanitizer to specific dunk tanks or sinks and know the volume of them, write down the correct dose of sanitizer once you calculate it.
 Make this part of a brief standard operating procedure (SOP) that anyone on your crew can follow once they know what is being washed and in what container.

 Taking this a step further, consider getting a measuring scoop or cup that is used just for this purpose.
 Mark it with permanent marker or in some other permanent way at the level corresponding to specific amounts used regularly on your farm.
-You can also trip the scoop to measure just the right amount.
-If you have lots of different uses, consider using multiple measuring cups and label them or maybe even color coding them according to their specific use.
+You can also trim the scoop to measure just the right amount.
+If you have lots of different uses, consider using multiple measuring cups and label them or maybe even color code them according to their specific use.

 Install a Spigot on the Tote